 We have incurred substantial losses during our history.
 We do not expect to become profitable in the near future, and we may never achieve profitability.
 Unused losses generally are available to be carried forward to offset future taxable income, if any.
 Under Sections 382 and 383 of the Code if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards, or NOLs, and other pre-change tax attributes (such as research tax credits) to offset its post-change taxable income or taxes may be limited.
-We completed an analysis through March 31, 2020 and determined that on March 30, 2007 and August 21, 2015 ownership changes had occurred.
-We may have experienced an ownership change since June 30, 2020, and we may also experience ownership changes in the future as a result of shifts in our stock ownership, some of which may be outside of our control.
+We completed an analysis through December 31, 2020 and determined that on March 30, 2007, August 21, 2015, and May 4, 2020, ownership changes had occurred.
+We may also experience ownership changes in the future as a result of shifts in our stock ownership, some of which may be outside of our control.
 As a result, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.